Join the Movement - Sign the Delay Manifesto 📑

 This prevents kids from being added to group chats by unknown users, which is a major source of inappropriate content and cyberbullying.

-3. Turn Off Disappearing Messages
+How to Turn Off Disappearing Messages on WhatsApp

 - Open Settings → Privacy → Default Message Timer